frankgiordano/PlatformTracker/README.md

         If not there please add.

-4 - From tomcat's bin directory, execute the following command to deploy the war deliverable within the tomcat server
+4 - From tomcat's bin directory, execute the following command to deploy the war deliverable within the tomcat server:

 	    startup